As Seen in:

 INDUSTRIES AND EMPLOYMENT: The top industry in Plainfield’s Union County is the Offices of Physicians employing 1.8 percent of all workers.
 Other leading employment sectors include supermarkets, home health care services, and corporate, subsidiary, and regional managing offices.
 There are 60,858 business establishments in Plainfield’s Union County with fewer than 10 employees each, which is a good indicator of the entrepreneurial attitude of the community.

 PUBLIC TRANSPORTATION: Plainfield has two New Jersey Transit rail stations on the Raritan Valley Line.
 The main Plainfield station is located in the downtown, with a second station in the Netherwood section.
 Located just a short 15 minutes away is The New Brunswick train station.

 Their town motto?
 “A Naturally Better Place To Be”

-INDUSTRIES AND EMPLOYMENT: With Beverly being right on the border with Pennsylvania, and strategically located between Trenton and Philadelphia a multitudes of industries are open to residents of this quaint little town.
-This includes opening up the doors in sectors such as in education, manufacturing, oil refining, food processing, health care, telecommunications, financial services, and even some biotechnologies.
-Beverly is a well located town with a great deal of opportunity.
+INDUSTRIES AND EMPLOYMENT: With Beverly being right on the border of Pennsylvania, a multitude of industries are open to residents of this quaint little town.
+Sectors such as education, manufacturing, oil refining, food processing, health care, telecommunications, financial services, and even some biotechnologies are all great areas for employment to be found.
+Beverly is a well-located town with a great deal of opportunity.

-PUBLIC TRANSPORTATION: The Beverly-Edgewater Park station provides service between the Trenton Transit Center in Trenton and the Walter Rand Transportation Center.
-New Jersey Transit provides bus service on route 419 between Burlington and Camden.
+PUBLIC TRANSPORTATION: The Beverly-Edgewater Park station offers service between the Trenton Transit Center and the Walter Rand Transportation Center.
+New Jersey Transit provides bus service between Burlington and Camden.